Spring 2025 Course Descriptions

 Instructor(s): Michelle Trim

 This course considers an array of ethical issues in computing.
 Readings and class discussions will cover ethical questions related to artificial intelligence, privacy online, identity in computing, electronic surveillance, environmental responsibility, internet censorship, network policy, algorithmic systems, information access, ownership of intellectual property in computing contexts and others.
 All examples will be drawn from current and recent events with readings from a range of sources both journalistic and academic.
 Course assignments will have real world applications and offer students opportunities for developing their speaking and writing skills.
 Class discussions will be a vibrant component of the course.
+This course counts as an Elective for the CS and INFORM Majors.
+Undergraduate Prerequisite: CICS 305 with a grade of C or better.
 3 credits.

 COMPSCI 514: Algorithms for Data Science